citsmartdocs/citsmart-7/en-us/docs/faq.md

     10. Click on the Save button to confirm the entry, at which time, date and user will be stored for a future audit;

-    11. Search for the parameter "93 - Name of The CIs Group in Confirmation Phase (e.g.: ICs em Produção)";
+    11. Search for the parameter "93 - Name of The CIs Group in Confirmation Phase";

     12. On the Value field, insert the name of the CI group in confirmation phase;